Point process modeling for directed interaction networks: Fitting the model to a corporate e-mail network

 Fig.~\ref{F:nobs-by-nexp} shows a plot of $N_\infty(i,j)$ versus $\hat N_\infty(i,j)$ for two different models.
 In the ``static'' model, we only include the static covariates, while in the full (``static and dynamic'') model, we also include all six types of network covariates.
 The fit for the static model is poor.
 For instance, it repeatedly predicts up to 200 $i \to j$ events where we only observed 1 or 2; likewise, the model predicts $1$ or fewer events where we observed up to $20$.
 For the full model, which includes the dynamic covariates to account for network effects, the fit is much better, with the relationship between observed and expected interaction counts being roughly linear.

 Fig.~\ref{F:resid-by-nexp} shows the Pearson residuals.
-For the full model, more than 95\% are less than $1.15$ in absolute value, and the maximum absolute residual is $21.8$.
-In contrast, the 95\% quantile for the absolute residuals in the static model is at $3.7$, and the maximum absolute residual is $125.0$.
-The sum of squares if the residuals ($X^2$) is $16498$ in the full model, over $29$ times lower than that for the static model ($480661$).
-We don't know what a ``reasonable'' value for $X^2$ is; an ad-hoc degrees of freedom calculation suggests that for the full number this should be roughly equal to $23974 = 156 \cdot 155 - (90 + 2 \cdot 8 + 2 \cdot 50)$, which suggests that the full model is too aggressive.
-The bootstrap simulations confirm this, with $23974$ being $5.2$ standard deviances below the mean value $X^2$ for the bootstrap replicates.
+For the full model, more than 95\% are less than $1.21$ in absolute value, and the maximum absolute residual is $18.7$.
+In contrast, the 95\% quantile for the absolute residuals in the static model is at $3.5$, and the maximum absolute residual is $182.7$.
+The sum of squares if the residuals ($X^2$) is $17281$ in the full model, over $34$ times lower than that for the static model ($596253$).
+We don't know what a ``reasonable'' value for $X^2$ is; an ad-hoc degrees of freedom calculation suggests that for the full number this should be roughly equal to $23944 = 156 \cdot 155 - (20 + 2 \cdot 8 + 4 \cdot 50)$, which suggests that the full model is too aggressive.
+The bootstrap simulations confirm this, with $17055$ being $5.6$ standard deviances below the mean value $X^2$ for the bootstrap replicates.

 For a more parsimonious model, we might drop most of the triadic effects.
-Indeed, the model which only uses dyadic effects has a $X^2$ value of $23785$, which is very close to $24074 = 156 \cdot 155 - (90 + 2 \cdot 8)$, the approximate $X^2$ degrees of freedom for that model.
+Indeed, the model which only uses dyadic effects has a $X^2$ value of $21094$.
 However, at this stage we desire a model with the lowest possible bias, and also wish to acquire estimates for all of the network effects.